RigoLigoRLC/SmolSVG/README.md

       break;
   }
 ```
+At last don't forget deleting the path for the heap's sake.
+`delete path;`

 ## Error handling
 SmolSVG isn't made to see errors in paths, nor could it detect its own crash.
 It's a state machine; if it runs into no state, then it will lock up completely.
 All the errors it could see is incorrect argument counts.
 So, only feed SmolSVG with valid SVG paths!